SteveWeiChen/python_django_project/README.md

 # Python_Django_Project

-Q: Is Django MVC?
-A: Not a "true" MVC framework, the "C" is handled by the framework itself.
+Is Django MVC?
+Not a "true" MVC framework, the "C" is handled by the framework itself.

 Django is MTV(Model-Template-View):
 Model: Data access layer,